-No child will be excluded from any activity because of the unwillingness, or inability, of the parent to contribute,
+No child will be excluded from any activity because of the unwillingness, or inability, of the parent to make a contribution,

 For local school outings, not involving transport e.g. to church, park walk, village walk, a letter will be sent to parents each year for consent.
 Risk assessments will still be completed for such visits.